maryash/maryash.github.io/135/projects/S23_project_3/project_3_cs135.md

     @post       :   remove the profémon with the given name from the current team or the profédex.
 If the profémon is removed from the profédex, make sure the order of the remaining profémons is maintained.
-The profémon cannot be removed if no profémon with the given name exists
+If the profémon is on the team, it should be swapped with an empty profémon object.
+The profémon cannot be removed if no profémon with the given name exists in the team or the profédex.

     Hint        :   What is the default value of the profémons in an
                     empty array of 'Profemon' objects?